sirthias/borer/README.md

 import io.bullet.borer.compat.akka._
 ```

-You also get full "zero-copy" support for encoding to and decoding from `akka.util.ByteString` as well as an implicit
+you also get full "zero-copy" support for encoding to and decoding from `akka.util.ByteString` as well as an implicit
 `Encoder[ByteString]` and `Decoder[ByteString]`.